When Will My Baby Know the Difference Between Day and Night?

 Human sleep is organized by two processes: a buildup of sleep pressure, and by an internal timing mechanism, our circadian rhythms.
 Your newborn baby is still working on developing these.

-Sleep pressure is pretty straight-forward.
+Sleep pressure is pretty straightforward.
 The longer you’re awake, the greater the buildup of your need to sleep.
 As you sleep, that sleep need is reduced.
-When this process is working smoothly, sleep pressure is like see-saw gently moving back and forth.
+When this process is working smoothly, sleep pressure is like a see-saw gently moving back and forth.
 Although this see-saw balance of sleep and wakefulness sounds pretty simple, the internal mechanisms that allow babies to keep the see-saw in balance don’t really develop until about 2 months of age.
 While your baby can, in fact, sense that they are tired, for newborn babies, this usually happens after just 45-60 minutes of awake time (and that includes feeding time!).
 What this means for you is that your baby may be grumpy and irritable, particularly in the evenings, even if you’re doing everything possible to help your baby nap well during the day.
 While you can’t push this process to happen any faster than nature allows, you can do your best to look for sleep signs during the day and offer a nap when you see them.
 As your baby grows, he will be able to stay awake longer, and by 4 months this “awake window” could be around 2 hours long.
-But until the circadian rhythm matures, the time for naps (and they’re length!) will remain irregular.
+But until the circadian rhythm matures, the time for naps (and their length!) will remain irregular.

 If sleep pressure was the only mechanism regulating your baby’s sleep, nothing would anchor sleep to the night and alertness to the day.
 Your baby would continue to sleep for short periods of time and be awake for a bit around the clock.
 But as sleep matures, your baby begins to develop a precise internal timing system that predicts the shifts between night and day.
 What does this timing system entail?
 As your baby matures, his body temperature, hunger hormones, and stress levels begin to rise prior to waking up in the morning — a pattern that remains the same through adulthood.
 These signals provide an internal alarm clock that prepares the body to rise, eat, and be alert for the day.
 In the evening, our body temperature drops, metabolism winds down, digestive processes slow, and alertness decreases.
 Your baby will start to develop these patterns soon, too.
 These internal indications of nighttime allow humans to refrain from eating or going to the bathroom overnight, and help us slow the mind down so we can sleep.

 Circadian rhythms are like gears constantly turning on the inside to allow us to match our physical, mental, and social activity with the time of day.
 The first light of day is the strongest signal to keep this internal machinery matched with the outside world.
-But initially, babies have a weak circadian rhythm, given to them by the hormones that crossed through the placenta.
+But initially, babies have a weak circadian rhythm, given to them by the hormones that cross through the placenta.
 Your baby’s circadian rhythms will mature around 6-8 weeks (counting from the estimated delivery date), helping him to develop longer stretches of consolidated sleep at night and more stable periods of wakefulness during the day.

 How to Tell There’s Longer Nights of Sleep Coming Your Way: